Can Murray top golden year at US Open?

 Djokovic will start his defense against Poland's Jerzy Janowicz, ranked 228 in the world.

-The 17-time Grand Slam winner Roger Federer will be absent through injury so who else could feature?
+The 17-time grand slam winner Roger Federer will be absent through injury, so who else could feature?

-Kei Nishikori, currently ranked seventh, and a US Open finalist in 2014 won a bronze medal in Rio after beating Rafael Nadal.
-Croatian Marin Cilic beat Murray in the Cincinnati Masters, and perhaps Juan Martin Del Potro will make up for his defeat in the Olympic gold medal match.
+Seventh-ranked Kei Nishikori, a US Open finalist in 2014, won a bronze medal in Rio after beating Rafael Nadal.
+Croatian Marin Cilic beat Murray in the Cincinnati Masters, and perhaps Juan Martin del Potro will make up for his defeat in the Olympic gold medal match.

-Milos Raonic, Nick Kyrgios and Stan Wawrinka are also looking for Grand Slam glory and cannot be ruled out.
+Milos Raonic, Nick Kyrgios and Stan Wawrinka are also looking for grand slam glory and cannot be ruled out.